-The cost of diagnosing the B0028 Buick code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B0028 Buick code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 When the ignition switch is turned to RUN position, Sensing and Diagnostic Module (SDM) performs tests to diagnose critical internal malfunctions.
 The SDM then performs deployment loop voltage out of range test and deployment loop resistance measurement test.
 If voltage out of range test detects a short to voltage condition, the resistance measurement test will not be performed.